 Contacting Us Regarding Donations

 If you are interested in donating objects, archival material or uniform accoutrements, please complete the form below and someone from the Museum will contact you in due course.
-(Please note that while we try to be prompt in our response, all our staff are volunteers.)
+Please do NOT ship any items directly to the museum without contacting us first.
+(Note that while we try to be prompt in our response, all our staff are volunteers.)